Cinnamon1212/IPRanger/README.md

 # IPRanger

-This tool was design to be used in Linux for networking and penetration testing.
+IPRanger is a networking tool used for ping checking a given IP range

 PIP Requirements:
  * ipaddress